 As anticipated, Bonnie Cox has posted a third blog about me.
 In it she claims that I sent her 'obscenity laden threats'.
 The only thing I sent Ms Cox which even vaguely resembled a threat was a notice that if she continued to publish libelous information about me, I would seek legal action.

 As it happens, I will not be taking any action against Ms Cox.
 Whereas I was at first outraged by the misinformation being perpetuated about me, after a few days' reflection I've come to realise that anybody who subscribes to conspiracy theories about Sony assassins and body doubles is simply confused and vulnerable.
-Judging by much of the obscene mail and personal threats I received yesterday, the same is true of many of her supporters.

 Ms Cox claims in her latest entry that I 'sent her way' a series of angry fans.
 This allegation is entirely bogus.
 I didn't ask anybody to email Bonnie Cox and even posted a message on my facebook wall today asking my remaining followers not to harrass her, because I feel she is emotionally vulnerable.